Sorting Algorithm of Weapon Effectiveness

 - Duke Nukem 3D totally ignored this, hiding almost every weapon in almost every level at least once (ignoring the fact that the last four don't appear in the shareware portion that is).
 Most are in secret areas though.
 Notably, the devastator, which has the best DPS in the game, is located five feet from the starting position of the first level of episode three, and if you know where to look in the first level of episode one you can get two RPGs and an ammo pack before meeting your third enemy.

 - Serious Sam - The Second Encounter avoids this trope too.
-Chainsaw, sniper rifle and flamethrower are some of the best weapons in the game, yet they can be often found sooner than the double shotgun.
+Chainsaw, sniper rifle and flamethrower are some of the best weapons in the game, yet they're often the first three weapons you can find at the start of each chapter, found sooner than the double shotgun.
+The rocket launcher is also very often available in a secret area close to the start of each chapter.

 - Bioshock goes both ways with this.
 It gives you the Tommy gun and shotgun during the second stage (the first being a very brief intro stage) and the rocket launcher during the third, the actual rocket launcher and chemical thrower only appear once in the whole game, and you can often find ammo lying around (and pick it up!) before you get the weapons themselves.
 Weapon upgrade stations appear starting at the end of the third stage, and you can decide which upgrades to get first.
 However, higher-level plasmids only appear later on in the game.